-- Provide condoms to students.
-Condoms can be distributed on campus through student life, residential life programs, peer education programs and in bathrooms.
-For more information on how to get condoms on your campus, visit the Learning Center.
+- Provide condoms and condom education through student live, residential life programs and peer education programs.
+For more information on how to make condoms available on your campus, visit our Online Learning Center.